bakape/shamichan/docs/installation.md

-List of installation and update commands to set up meguca on Debian buster.
+List of installation and update commands to set up shamichan on Debian buster.
 __Use as a reference.
 Copy paste at your own risk.__
 All commands assume to be run by the root user.